-This is one of the most common questions we get regarding refurbished iPhones because iPhones for many users are considered the hardest and most expensive to replace or repair their batteries.
-So, before you purchase a refurbished iPhone, learn how to check the life and health of its battery.
+This is one of the most common questions we get regarding refurbished phones and especially for iPhones because iPhones, for many users, are considered the hardest and most expensive to replace or repair their batteries.
+So, before you purchase a refurbished phone, learn how to check the life and health of its battery.

 Before conducting this check, we need to clarify the difference between the battery's health and battery life.
 Although most people may use these two words interchangeably, they mean two different things.

 Battery life: is what most people think of when they talk about smartphone batteries, which is how long a single battery charge will last before you need to recharge your phone.

 Battery health: is the period of time the battery will function properly over the course of its life before deteriorating.

 When buying a refurbished phone, you will be able to check its battery health from the phone's settings in an iPhone while Android phones have apps that can help you inspect the phone's battery health.
 The battery life check, on the other hand, will require that you conduct a few tests to ensure your battery is not losing juice too quickly whether you are testing an iPhone or an Android phone from Google, Samsung, or any other brand.

 There are a number of specific signs that a mobile phone's battery is going bad or needs to be changed.
 These signs are going to be the same indicators that you use to test your refurbished phone's battery to ensure that it is in the required satisfactory condition.